 You can talk about anything you want in regards to that story.
 How the story went from mind to monitor.
 Scenes that you had thought about but decided to leave out or change drastically.
 Or just a self-review of that old work.
 Or maybe even all of the above!
-If you've contributed a story on this site, e-mail me your thoughts or post them at VGGTS4.
+If you've contributed a story on this site, let me know your thoughts.
 If you ever feel like making changes to your entry, or just adding in more reflections, you can do that also.

 Entries must be at least ONE paragraph, much like story teasers, before they can make it on the site.
 There's no limit to how long they can be.

 Author: Cubed Cinder

 Entry posted: January 22, 2010

 - Hey, what better way to launch a new section than to talk about my very first story, Mile-High Dream?
 Yeah, looking at it now, it's painful to read, isn't it?
 I mean... in the way it was written.
 The origin of this story isn't that surprising.
 It was January 2001, two months after I had discovered the laundry list of giantess websites on the internet, including the Video Game Giantesses group (I'll call it VGGTS1 from here on).
 Of course, I was tremendously excited to be a part of VGGTS1... finally, there were other people wanting to see girls like Peach or Zelda large and in charge, even though it was strictly Final Fantasy and Dead or Alive in those early days (with short discussions dedicated to Tomb Raider and...
 Castlevania 64?).